StianL82/js-frameworks-ca/README.md

 ### Required features was:

-We were tasked with build out the following pages for an eCom store:
+We were tasked with building out the following pages for an eCom store:

 - Homepage
 - Individual product page